What words should I know about breast reconstruction?

 A complication of breast implant surgery which occurs when scar tissue that normally forms around the implant tightens and squeezes the implant and becomes firm.

-Deep Inferior Epigastric perforator flap which takes tissue from the abdomen.
+Deep Inferior Epigastric Perforator flap, which transfers skin and fat from the abdomen.

-An area of your body where the surgeon harvests skin, muscle and fat to reconstruct your breast – commonly located in less exposed areas of the body such as the back, abdomen or buttocks.
+An area of your body where the surgeon harvests skin, fat and muscle to reconstruct your breast – commonly located in less exposed areas of the body such as the back, abdomen or buttocks.

-Surgical techniques used to reposition your own skin, muscle and fat to reconstruct or cover your breast.
+Surgical techniques used to reposition your own skin, fat and muscle to reconstruct or cover your breast.

 Drugs and/or gases used during an operation to relieve pain and alter consciousness.

 Blood pooling beneath the skin.